Toy Drive under way in Toledo

 Winlock Lions to host tree-lighting

-The Winlock Lions Club will be holding a Community Christmas Tree Lighting and Caroling event this Saturday and all local residents are invited to attend.
+The Winlock Lions Club will be holding a Community Christmas Tree Lighting and Caroling event on Dec.
+6 and all local residents are invited to attend.